Everything you need to know about ATEX regulations

 The two directives applicable in France for the prevention of explosion risks

-The French regulations concerning explosive atmospheres (ATEX), commonly known as "ATEX Regulations", refer to two separate European directives , which concerns:
+The French regulations concerning explosive atmospheres (ATEX), commonly called “ATEX Regulations”, refer to two separate European directives, which concern:

 The first concerns the free movement of equipment.
-This is Directive 94/9/EC.
-It was transposed into French law by decree 96-1010.
-It defines the essential safety and health requirements which devices and protection systems intended for use in explosive atmospheres must meet and the means of demonstrating the conformity of these devices and protection systems with standards.
-This directive also provides for the introduction of a complementary directive concerning the dangers of explosion linked to the use and installation of devices.
+This is Directive 94/9/EC .
+It was transposed into French law by Decree 96-1010.
+It defines the essential health and safety requirements that protective devices and systems intended for use in explosive atmospheres must meet and the means of demonstrating the conformity of these protective devices and systems to benchmarks.
+This directive also provides for the introduction of a complementary directive concerning the explosion hazards associated with the use and installation of the devices.

-The second, more recent, concerns the protection of workers .
-This is Directive 1999/92/EC.
-It sets the minimum requirements to be respected in terms of the safety and health of workers likely to be exposed to the risk of explosive atmospheres.
+The second, more recent, concerns the protection of workers.
+This is Directive 1999/92/EC .
+It sets out the minimum requirements to be respected in terms of the safety and health of workers likely to be exposed to the risk of explosive atmospheres.

-It falls under framework directive 89/931/EEC which concerns the implementation of measures aimed at promoting the improvement of the safety and health of workers in the workplace.
+It falls under the framework directive 89/931/EEC which concerns the implementation of measures to promote the improvement of the safety and health of workers in the workplace.

-This new directive requires the employer to assess the risk of explosion and the probability of occurrence of explosive atmospheres, the probability of the appearance of ignition sources, the substances used, the processes and their possible interactions, the installation of the equipment as well as the extent of the foreseeable consequences.
+This new directive requires the employer to assess the risk of explosion and the probability of occurrence of explosive atmospheres, the probability of occurrence of ignition sources, the substances used, the processes and their possible interactions, the installation of equipment as well as the extent of the foreseeable consequences.

 What should the operator think about to maintain a safe environment?